nimroddanielmaayan/the-wild-oasis/notes.md

 - `Tailwind CSS` only adds a "thin layer" of abstraction over vanilla CSS, so it still feels like writing custom CSS, only in a different way

+- "Core concepts": There are several core concepts that we need to know in `Tailwind CSS`, all are covered in the docs

+- The best way to understand `Tailwind CSS` and how to use it in any specific case is to go over the docs, which are very comprehensive and good

 - The `Inline Fold` VSCode extension is useful when working with Tailwind CSS

 - It's also recommended to install the `Tailwind CSS IntelliSense` VSCode extension + the `prettier-plugin-tailwindcss` plugin (using NPM) in order to get better `Tailwind CSS` support in Preitter

-- When setting up `Tailwind CSS`, it's important to follow the docs and pay attention to the recommended settings and packages
+- When setting up `Tailwind CSS` in a project, it's important to follow the docs and pay attention to the recommended settings and packages

 - Inside `tailwind.config.js` we can set up the "theme" of the project.
-We can set up the font family, font size, font weight, color pallete, text sizes, breakpoints and so on, of the entire project for easier access.
+We can set up the font family, font size, font weight, color pallete, text sizes, breakpoints and so on of the entire project for easier access.
 We can also add useful plugins to the config file

 - It's possible to use `Tailwind CSS` with `JSX` (using the `className` attribute) and also with `HTML` (using the `class` attribute)